WHAT YOU CAN DO

 RENOUNCE THE OPTION OF USING NUCLEAR WEAPONS FIRST

-See H.R.
-4415 introduced by Rep. Adam Smith (D-WA) to make it the policy of the U.S. not to use nuclear weapons first.
+See H.R.921 and S.272 Representative Adam Smith (D-WA) and Senator Elizabeth Warren (D-MA) have introduced the bicameral No First Use Act to establish in law that it is the policy of the United States not to use nuclear weapons first.

 END THE SOLE, UNCHECKED AUTHORITY OF ANY U.S. PRESIDENT— OR ANY ONE PERSON ANYWHERE—TO LAUNCH A NUCLEAR ATTACK